 We recognize and appreciate your service, or the service of your family, to the United States of America.
 We welcome your application and look forward to helping you reach your goal of furthering your education.

-If you are an eligible dependent (survivor, spouse, or child) of a veteran, the VA provides education and training opportunities through the Dependants’ Educational Assistance (DEA) program (Chapter 35) which includes a stipend.
+If you are an eligible dependent (survivor, spouse, or child) of a veteran, the VA provides education and training opportunities through the Dependents’ Educational Assistance (DEA) program (Chapter 35) which includes a stipend.

 - Eligible dependent’s must apply by submitting the VA Form 22-5490 and/or VA 22-5495 (if transferring colleges) form(s) online or by mail to the appropriate VA regional office.